TeamNewPipe/documentation/docs/07_release_instructions.md

 - Use this naming scheme: `NewPipe_vX.X.X_RC1_release.apk`
 - Add a line to the `## Testing for regressions` section, of this form: `Debug APK (built and signed by @YOUR_GITHUB_USERNAME): ...`

-### Taking care of regressions
+## Taking care of regressions (quickfixes)

 The release issue and pull request should stay open for **roughly one week**, so that people can test the provided APKs and give feedback.
 If a *regression* is reported by some user, it should possibly be solved before releasing, otherwise the app would become more broken after each release.
 A *regression* is a bug now present in some code that used to run well in the last release, but was then modified in this release (supposedly to fix something else) and is now broken.
 So the following do not classify as regressions: some videos stop working because YouTube made some changes; the newly introduced big feature XYZ is still not perfect and has some bugs; a random crash reproducible also on previous versions...
 You get the point.
 Before releasing, try to fix any regression that come out, but avoid fixing non-regressions, since those should be treated with the same care and attention as all other issues.
+Maintainers have to be aware that they might be required to fix regressions, so plan your release at a time when you are available.

 Pull requests fixing regressions should target the `release-X.X.X` branch, not the `dev` branch!
-When merging those PRs, also provide a new RC APK.
+When merging those PRs, also provide a new Release Candidate APK.

-### Finally merging the pull request
+## Finally merging the pull request

 Once enough time has passed and all regressions and TODOs have been solved, you can proceed with the actual release.
 The following points include merging weblate changes again.
 - In the local repository, check out the release branch and make sure it is up-to-date with the remote